gsantiago/jquery-view/README.md

 This template engine supports many other directives like `:href`, `:disabled`, `:checked`, `:selected`.
-All of them are inspired on Angular's default directives.
+All of them are inspired by Angular's default directives.

-If you miss some directive, be free to open an issue, send a PR or see the section below:
+If you miss some directive, feel free to open an issue, send a PR or see the section below:

 ## Custom Directives